There are several reasons why you want to keep mice outside the household.

 If you think you have mice in your walls but not in your home, you should follow standard mouse control techniques to ensure they stay out of your home!

-I Have Mouse In Walls But Not In House.
+I Have Mice In Walls But Not In House.
 What Do I Do?

 For a start, you don’t want mice in your home!
 Secondly, you will need to stop them before they begin multiplying.